What Is a Limited Liability Partnership?

 An LLP is not taxed twice, once at the business level and again at the personal level, the way a C corporation is.

 An LLP combines characteristics of partnerships and corporations, particularly in the area of limited liability.
 A partnership typically doesn't provide its individual partners with limited liability from lawsuits and debts.
-But all partners have limited liability from errors, omissions, negligence, incompetence, or malpractice committed by other partners or by employees in the LLP form, just as in a corporation.
+In an LLP, however, all partners have limited liability from errors, omissions, negligence, incompetence, or malpractice committed by other partners or by employees of the firm, just as in a corporation.

 Any partners involved in wrongful or negligent acts are still personally liable, but other partners are protected from liability for acts committed by another.